Previous Incense & Resins Magic Oils Essential Oils Seeds Herbs & Resins Main Contact Next

 Wormwood

-This herb grows wild all over Europe and the US.
-Wormwood's traditional household use in the West has been as a pesticide--to repel bugs from stored clothing and as a strewing herb--as an antiseptic, and the seeds have been taken internally in small amounts to get rid of worms (thus the name).
-It is also a component of the liquor absinthe (visit the Absinthe FAQ).
-The bitter component of wormwood is an alkaloid, absinthin, which is removed by tincturing (soaking the plant in water or alcohol), but absinthe cannot be made by tincturing wormwood.
-Distilling is required.
+Wormwood grows wild all over Europe and the US.
+Wormwood's traditional household use in the West has been as a pesticide - to repel bugs from stored clothing and as a strewing herb - as an antiseptic, and the seeds have been taken internally in small amounts to get rid of worms (thus the name).
+It is also a component of the liquor absinthe.
+The bitter component of wormwood is an alkaloid, absinthin, which is removed by tincturing (soaking the plant in water or alcohol), but absinthe cannot be made by tincturing wormwood (distilling is required).
 Top

 How to grow wormwood